kylehatton/ERTracking/README.md

 ### Option 1: Deploy to GitHub Pages

-1. Create a new GitHub repository
+1. Create a new GitHub repository or use your existing one
 2. Upload the three files (`index.html`, `styles.css`, and `script.js`) to the repository
 3. Enable GitHub Pages in the repository settings
 4. Your Exchange Rate Tracker will be available at `https://[your-username].github.io/[repo-name]/`